 Studies have shown that temperatures inside a car parked under direct sun can shoot up dangerously, by up to 40-degrees Celsius in a matter of minutes.
-This means if the outside temperature is 47 degrees, heat inside a closed car’s cabin can reach 87 degrees to 90 degrees Celsius.
+This means in the current weather here, heat inside a closed car’s cabin can reach up to nearly 90 degrees Celsius.
 Apart from burning your hands, back and derriere, this spike in temperature is also known to release chemicals like Benzene from the plastics inside a car, which could even lead to cancer.
 So, here are a few tips to keep your car cool (relatively) when parked and to cool it down as quickly as possible once you get back in.

 1. Find a shade or park smart

 This is the most obvious thing to do, but most of the times, this isn’t practical in teeming cities.
 In case you cannot find a shaded car park, try to find a slot where you can park the car with the sun behind you.
 This way, you can reduce the intensity of heat that falls on steering wheel, dashboard and seats.

 2. Use a specialist reflective windscreen sun shield

 Rather than use a cheap shield that you got for free from your service centre, invest in a specialist windscreen sun shield that uses reflective coatings to block out heat and UV rays.
 As well as keeping the cabin temperature relatively lower, this will also help in keeping the plastics from cracking prematurely.